quentiinlvq/c2-server/README.md

 ## 🚀 Features
 Our command-line-based C2 includes the following capabilities:
 - 🔙 **Reverse Shell**: Execute commands on remote machines and retrieve their outputs securely.
-- 🎹 **Advanced Keylogger**: Capture keystrokes in real-time with high precision.
+- 🎹 **Keylogger**: Capture keystrokes in real-time with high precision.
 - 🌐 **Port Scanner**: Quickly identify open ports on target machines to assess network vulnerabilities.

 ## 📋 Prerequisites